 14.3 [We encourage employees to enrol onto/Employees [must/are expected to attend] our internal environmental and sustainability training programmes during their usual working hours (and online as required) [regularly/quarterly/annually].
 These training programmes will cover details of our public and contractual commitments, targets and governance in relation to climate change and sustainability, the latest climate science, climate change policy and relevant legal context, the economic, social and health benefits in reducing the workplace’s environmental impact, education regarding sustainable eating habits, lifestyle changes and how to access support to achieve them, promotion of the protection and enhancement of biodiversity and ecosystems, the importance of achieving a zero-carbon working environment and other topical climate and sustainability issues.

 14.4 You may also seek approval from the Sustainability Team to enrol onto external environmental and sustainability training programmes [where you have a justifiable business need for additional knowledge].
 Please discuss any ideas you may have with the Sustainability Team.

 14.5 External environmental and sustainability training programmes do not need to lead to a formal qualification.
 The only limitation is that their purpose must be to enable you to improve the environmental performance of our business and/or better contribute towards the achievement of our Net Zero Target.

 15.1 Whistleblowing is the disclosure of information which relates to suspected wrongdoing or dangers at work.
 This may include:

 (a) failure to comply with any legal or professional obligation or regulatory requirements (including environmental law);

-(b) conduct which detrimentally impacts our on our ability to achieve of our Net Zero Target;
+(b) conduct that detrimentally impacts our ability to achieve our Net Zero Target;

-(c) conduct which causes damage to the climate or the environment (which is not part of ordinary, reasonable working life);
+(c) conduct which causes damage to the climate or the environment (which is not part of a reasonable working life);

 (d) conduct likely to damage our reputation as an environmentally conscious business; or